tebexio/TebexHeadless-OpenAPI/sdks/python/docs/HeadlessApi.md

     return_url = 'https://example.tebex.io/' # str | The URL you would like to redirect the user to after successful basket authentication.

     try:
-        # Fetch a basket from a webstore by its identifier
+        # Get authentication links for a basket.
         api_response = api_instance.get_basket_auth_url(token, basket_ident, return_url)
         print("The response of HeadlessApi->get_basket_auth_url:\n")
         pprint(api_response)